 How do you make a nice garden for your children?
-5 tips for a child-friendly garden

-#### Old wording

-How do you make a nice garden for your children?

-Gardens are great for kids safe and to play and discover.
+Gardens are great for letting children play and explore safely.
 That is why it is important to design a child-friendly garden.
 Pay attention to safety, enough space, playground equipment and elements such as a sandpit or water feature.

 Let's look at how you can get this done.